dbt-labs/docs.getdbt.com/website/docs/docs/develop/develop-in-the-cloud.md

 </td><td>

-The Cloud IDE needs explicit action to save your changes and there are three ways your work is stored:
+The Cloud IDE needs explicit action to save your changes.
+There are three ways your work is stored:

 - Unsaved, local code - Any code you write is automatically available from your browser’s storage.
 You can see your changes but will lose them if you switch branches or browsers (another device or browser).
 - Saved but uncommitted code - When you save a file, the data gets stored in your local storage (EFS storage).
 If you switch branches but don’t *commit* your saved changes, you will lose your changes.